armchair-traveller/armchair-traveller/README.md

 I can't help loving the modern web and its amazingly productive tooling.
 Some specifics of my stack, I've used React + Gatsby, and more recently Svelte + Elder.js / Svelte Kit.
 Really hoping that Svelte takes off because all it lacks is a larger ecosystem and you're missing out if you haven't tried Svelte yet!
 Nifty stuff.

 My preferred platform is [Netlify](https://www.netlify.com/).
 Real time saver that has tons of impressive features baked in, check them out if you haven't heard of them!
+(Plus, they're the definitive JAM stack platform)

 ### Chingu Voyages & Web Development